 Sat, Feb 11, 2017, 8:00 PM

-Joshua Bell, "the greatest American violinist active today" (The Boston Herald), plays and conducts in this program exploring both music and movement, culminating in Lalo's Symphonie espagnole played alongside a world premiere dance performance by the Brooklyn–based ensemble Dance Heginbotham.
+Joshua Bell, "the greatest American violinist active today" (The Boston Herald), plays and conducts in this NSO program exploring both music and movement, culminating in Lalo's Symphonie espagnole accompanied by world premiere choreography by the Brooklyn–based ensemble Dance Heginbotham.

 Feb 16 - Feb 18, 2017